quranefm/wireshark/README.md

 # Wireshark
 Wireshark application

-Wireshark is a very handy and useful tool in networking, it helps researchers do data analysis when it comes to networking traffic and it can used be used by hackers for security purposes.
+Wireshark is a free open source software that you can use to analyze packets, Wireshark is a very handy and useful tool in networking, it helps researchers do data analysis when it comes to networking traffic and it can used be used by hackers for security purposes.

 Virtual Machine (VirtualBox):
 Search for VirtualBox on any brower and the first which will appear will be from VirtualBox OSE so, click on the link and once this link opens you just need to click on the downloads tab to download and after downloading you just need to install.
 VirtualBox is a free tool which will enable you to rub different operating systems virtually on your host operating system.